senadkurtisi/Multivariate-Time-Series-Forecast/README.md

 ### Loss
 On the image bellow we can see train and test losses (MAE) during training.
-Performance evaluation on the validationwas performed in a single batch manner.
+Performance evaluation on the validation was performed in a single batch manner.

 <img src="imgs/loss.png" width="575" height="350">